 PJ Gubatina Policarpio (he/him) is an educator, curator, and community organizer with over 10 years of experience in museum education, youth development, public programming, and arts administration.
 His expertise has advanced institutions such as The Contemporary Jewish Museum, the Brooklyn Museum, Queens Museum, and The Museum of Modern Art.
 PJ is currently the Manager of Youth Development at the Fine Arts Museums of San Francisco.
 Born in the Philippines, PJ lives and works between San Francisco and New York City.

-Erin Schilling Programming Committee Member
+Erin Schilling Chair of Programming Committee

 Erin Schilling (she/her) has worked in art handling, installation, and museum collections in the Bay Area for the past two and a half years, both during and following the completion of her M.A. in Museum Studies from San Francisco State University.
 She is currently an Assistant Preparator at the Oakland Museum of California and has also worked at the Contemporary Jewish Museum, the Berkeley Art Museum and Pacific Film Archive, the Museum of the African Diaspora, and the San Francisco Museum of Modern Art.
 Outside of work, you'll find her hiking, exploring the Bay Trail by bike, or indulging in ballet and contemporary dance classes.